With Thanksgiving just over the horizon, you can almost taste the turkey.

 To further explore the origin of all this confusion, you might want to read “Why Americans Call Turkey ‘Turkey.’”

-Or perhaps you’d rather throw in the towel on the fowl and be content in the awareness that, like the bird, the word is just a turkey.
+Or perhaps you’d rather throw in the towel on the fowl and just be content to know that the word, like the bird, is simply a turkey.